 Most healthcare startups share a common goal: to improve lives.
-Whether through a new drug, medical device or platform, most are focused on helping individuals live better and longer.
+Whether through a new drug, medical device or digital health platform, most healthcare companies are focused on helping individuals live better and longer.

 However, living better doesn’t always mean living longer.
 Like all healthcare companies, MATTER startup Vynca shares the goal of improving lives, but their focus is on a part of life many of us ignore — often until it’s too late.

 “Everyone talks about living well as really important,” said Emelia Altschul, their director of marketing, “but it’s just as important to help somebody die well.”

 Vynca wants to make sure people die the way they choose.
 While individuals can create an advance directive document to choose what measures they want taken if they are admitted to the hospital, in the fast-paced environment of an emergency room, their wishes can be — and are often — lost.
 In order to help ensure that people’s end-of-life wishes are met, Vynca created a platform to help individuals plan for that time and create documentation that can be shared across the care continuum.

 We caught up with Emelia to learn more about end-of-life care and the importance of advance directives.
 Below are the highlights of our conversation.